w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-size.md

 status: exploratory
 ---

-The rendered text meets a minimum font size and weight.
+The rendered :term[text] meets a minimum font size and weight.